 Easter Island Botanic Garden

-The Botanical Garden of Easter Island or Tau Kiani Botanical Garden occupies an area of five hectares and houses more than 2,500 varieties of plants.
+The Botanical Garden of Easter Island or Tau Kiani Botanical Garden occupies an area of 3,600 square meters and houses more than 2,500 varieties of plants.

 The suprising natural attraction of the island

 The Tau Kiani Botanical Garden has become the new tourist attraction of Easter Island, thanks to the combination of the hand of man and the exuberant nature.
 Located a little away from the Hanga Roa center, occupies an area of 3,600 square meters and houses inside more than 1200 varieties of plants from all over the world.

 Its creator, Juan Carlos Poblete, began in 2009 the work of building the first private botanical garden on the island.
 His entrepreneurial spirit and good taste had already been demonstrated with the publication of the magazine O te Henua and other projects, but the task of building a garden of these characteristics was going to require a lot of effort, not a few difficulties and a lot of energy.